Yield Stress Materials in Soft Condensed Matter: Steady-state flow dynamics of yield stress fluids: flow curves and shear banding

-Recently the local fluidity has been related to the local shear rate fluctuations $\delta \dot \gamma(x)$ \cite{Jop:2012}, which strongly suggests that the nonlocal rheology originates in the mechanical noise induced by the flow.
-It is also worth mentioning that such a modification of the rheology due to confinement is not specific to yield stress materials since it affects for instance the flow of wormlike micellar systems in microchannels \cite{Masselon:2008}.
-For more details on the current issues raised by confinement of yield stress fluids we refer the reader to the recent review by \cite{Mansard:2012}.

-We shall only emphasize two open issues here.
-First, the question of whether similar cooperative effects may be at play during start-up flows stands should be addressed.
-Indeed, in a partially fluidized material undergoing a transient regime, the fluid at rest is also confined between the wall and the flowing band.
-This point, which raises the question of the --possibly slow-- dynamics of cooperative effects might be related to the diverging duration of transient regimes discussed below in the next ``hot topic.''
-Second, long-range effects have also been reported in granular materials \cite{Nichol:2010,Reddy:2011,Nichol:2012} where the solidlike behavior of grains located next to a flowing band vanishes and gives way to fluidlike response even far away from the main flow.
-Whether this effect is simply due to an alteration of the force network or whether it is related to the aforementioned nonlocal rheology remains to be investigated.
+Recently the local fluidity has been related to the local shear rate fluctuations $\delta \dot \gamma(x)$ \cite{Jop:2012,Benzi:2014}.
+In particular, the study by Jop {\it et al.} strongly suggests that the nonlocal rheology originates in the mechanical noise induced by the flow.
+Such a modification of the rheology due to confinement is not specific to yield stress materials since it also affects for instance the flow of surfactant wormlike micelles \cite{Masselon:2008}.
+In fact, the leftmost term in Eq.~(\ref{nonlocaleq}) was first introduced to model shear banding in these systems \cite{Dhont:1999,Yuan:1999}.
+More details on current issues raised by confinement of yield stress fluids are summarized in the recent review by \cite{Mansard:2012}.
+Here, we only emphasize that the question of whether cooperative effects may be at play during start-up flows should also be addressed.
+Indeed, in a partially fluidized material undergoing a transient regime, the fluid at rest is confined between the wall and the flowing band.
+This point, which raises the question of whether the --possibly slow-- dynamics of cooperative effects might be related to the diverging duration of transient regimes, is discussed in the next section.

 \paragraph{Shear-induced structuration of attractive yield stress fluids.}